barath99/E-Wallet/README.md

 # E-Wallet
 Your Personal Economy Manager application.
-A Web application which is full-stack developed.
+Requires Node.js, Express, MySql, and a few more npm packages.